;

 Greenland

-Greenland, an autonomous Danish territory, has shown significant economic resilience and growth potential despite facing numerous challenges.
-The country’s economy is diverse, with key sectors including fishing, mining, and tourism.
-Strategic investments and ongoing reforms are expected to drive economic growth in the coming years.
+Greenland economy shows significant economic resilience and growth potential despite challenges.
+The Greenland GDP reached approximately $3.24 billion in 2023, driven by key sectors including fishing industry, mining, and tourism in Greenland.
+Strategic investments in mining and tourism and ongoing reforms are expected to boost economic growth in Greenland in 2024 and beyond.

 Top banks